-As at 31 December 2021, the Group had a total of 3,976 employees.
-The related employees' costs for the year ended 31 December 2021 amounted to HK\$489.0 million.
+As at 31 December 2023, the Group had a total of 7,388 employees of which 58% were male and 42% were female.
+The related employees' costs for the year ended 31 December 2023 amounted to HK\$648.1 million.
 The compensation of the Group is determined with reference to the market, individual performance and contributions.
 Bonuses are also distributed based on the performance of employees.
 The Group also provides a comprehensive benefit package and career development opportunities, including retirement schemes, medical benefits, and both internal and external training appropriate to the employees' needs.